learningmatter-mit/azo_barriers/README.md

 ## Conda environment

 We recommend creating a [conda](https://conda.io/docs/index.html) environment to run the code.
-You can learn more about managing anaconda environments by reading [this page](http://conda.pydata.org/).
+You can learn more about managing conda environments by reading [this page](http://conda.pydata.org/).
 To create the environment, use the following commands:

 ```bash
 conda upgrade conda